-Chives thrive just about anywhere.
-Allot a small patch of your backyard garden to growing chives, or grow them on a sunny windowsill.
+Chives are happy just about anywhere.
+Allot a small patch of your garden to growing chives; or like me, have a bunch here, a bunch there and some more over there.

 Also if you are in a temperate or cold climate, make sure to cut the leaves and any flower stalks right down to a few cms from ground level at the beginning or middle of winter.
 In early spring, feed and divide and replant if necessary and your chives will produce lovely fat new leaves.